faullouis/faullouis.github.io/_pages/publications.md

   * *Stability and feasibility of microbial consumer-resource model,*
 Status: In preparation (2026).
-Work by *L.F*, Christian Mazza, and Xavier Richard.
+Work by *L.F*, Christian Mazza, Xavier Richard, and Jan Roelof van der Meer.